zaralockheart/uv_monitor/README.md

 4. Works only for Android.
 I don't think even web could use this due to plugins.

+5. `key.jks` is also part of this sourcecode since no signing / security required for this application.

 ### Prerequisites
 1. Flutter
 2. Android Studio / XCode - For emulator / simulator